 With Thin Veneer now an option in the market, and manufacturers doing an exceptional job of making products that look identical on the wall to their older full bed cousin, this new technique of using thin stone veneers to create stone facades and exterior stone walls has gained immediate traction.

-Not only is it easier and faster to install, it was significantly less expensive and, so long as you used L-shaped corners (which are the gold standard for thin veneer), then there was no sacrifice to the look, only gains in efficiency.
-The diagram to the right does an exceptional job at showing the difference between full bed and thin veneer – Further afield one can see that a full bed installation requires mechanical fastening as well as a brick ledge to hold the weight of the stone.
+Not only is it easier and faster to install, it is also significantly less expensive and, so long as you use L-shaped corners (which are the gold standard for thin veneer), then there is no sacrifice to the look, only gains in efficiency.
+The diagram to the right does a wonderful job showing the difference between full bed building stone and thin stone veneer – As depicted, one can see that a full bed installation requires mechanical tie-backs as well as a brick ledge to hold the weight of the stone.

-Fast forward to the industrial revolution, and we were no longer using natural stone for the purposes of building, however we were still using it for building facades.
+Fast forward to the industrial revolution, and we were no longer using natural stone for the purposes of building, however we were still using it for building stone facades.
 At this time, we were using something called “Full Bed” depth veneer, which is natural stone cladding at approximately 3″ – 5″ depth.
 This was an obvious choice, again, because it created terrific thermal properties, fire resistance, and gave an underlying building structure a thick exterior that would last many years.

 1. Always use a licensed professional.
 Unlike interior accents, exterior walls are exposed to elements, so a licensed veneer installer will ensure your walls are properly prepped to receive the cladding to ensure there are no issues down the road.

 2. Practice good moisture management.
 This means flashing around doors and windows, and also ensuring that all gutters and drainage plains are designed to steer water away from your masonry installations.
-Not matter how robust your veneer, water intrusion eventually catches up with any wall and can create problems.
+No matter how robust your veneer, water intrusion eventually catches up with any wall and can create problems.